Swedish business fear return to high-tax past as elections near

 The tax cuts helped lift after-tax income for Swedish workers by roughly 30 percent, easing pressure on companies to raise wages in the wake of the 2008 financial crisis.

 But all was not well.
-Stockholm's worst riots in years hit its poor immigrant neighbourhoods in 2013 and scandals erupted in privately-run homes for the elderly.
+Stockholm's worst riots in years hit its poor immigrant neighborhoods in 2013 and scandals erupted in privately-run homes for the elderly.

-Activists even staged a "class war safari" that bussed tourists through a poor Stockholm neighbourhood before viewing the luxury hotels, villas and yachts in a wealthy district,
+Activists even staged a "class war safari" that bussed tourists through a poor Stockholm neighborhood before viewing the luxury hotels, villas and yachts in a wealthy district,

-Even centre-right supporters were shocked when the OECD's PISA schools survey last year showed Swedish 15-year-olds had the worst decline in results of any participating member of the Organisation for Economic Cooperation and Development.
+Even center-right supporters were shocked when the OECD's PISA schools survey last year showed Swedish 15-year-olds had the worst decline in results of any participating member of the Organization for Economic Cooperation and Development.
 They were below average in many areas.

 Scandals also surfaced at elderly care homes with reports about residents being locked up in closets and some people not being fed for most of the day.

-"It feels like the centre-right is pretty tired really," said Richard Osterlind, 44, part-owner of a communications agency who lives in Ostermalm, an affluent area in the centre of the capital.
+"It feels like the center-right is pretty tired really," said Richard Osterlind, 44, part-owner of a communications agency who lives in Ostermalm, an affluent area in the center of the capital.
 "That is why I can understand people wanting to vote the other way now just to stir things up a bit."

 TAX HIKES LOOM